primer/react/contributor-docs/adrs/adr-002-behavior-isolation.md

 #### Organizational Overhead
 - GitHub’s custom elements are all managed in different repos which introduces more maintenance overhead.
+  - You'd need to npm link while developing if you want to test changes out with the presentational components themselves instead of making changes and seeing updates instantly. npm link usually doesn't work well with hot module reloading either.
+  - You'd need to draft & publish releases to both libraries every time you want to update the behavior
+  - If the behaviors are shared between .com and PRC you'd need to do careful testing in both environments to make sure that changes don't create any regressions.
+That greatly widens the context that engineers need to keep in mind every time a change is made.
-- Reacting to changes will take a bit more time, as we’ll need to wait for changes to be made to the custom elements until we can update Primer React Components (versus having behavior Hooks in PRC that we can update at our leisure).
+- Reacting to changes will take a bit more time, as we’ll need to orchestrate releases between custom elements and Primer React Components - as opposed to having behaviors already present in PRC which can be versioned in lockstep.
 - Engineers who want to contribute to Primer React Components to build new components and behaviors would need to be familiar with both custom elements and React, two very different paradigms, and context switch between the two.

 #### Other